sevmorris/mrk1/README.md

 ---

-## Interactive Cask Installation
+## Interactive Cask & MAS App Installation

-By default, **Casks are optional and interactive**.
+By default, **Casks and Mac App Store (MAS) apps are optional and interactive**.
 The installer will:

-1. **Automatically install** all formulas, taps, and Mac App Store apps from your Brewfile
+1. **Automatically install** all formulas and taps from your Brewfile
+2. **Prompt you** for each MAS app individually
-2. **Prompt you** for each cask individually, allowing you to choose which applications to install
+3. **Prompt you** for each cask individually

+This allows you to choose which applications to install, keeping your system lean.

 ### Cask Installation Options